prebid/prebid.github.io/dev-docs/modules/userid-submodules/sharedid.md

 ---

-This module stores an unique user id in the first party domain and makes it accessible to all adapters.
+This module stores a unique user id in the first party domain and makes it accessible to all adapters.
 Similar to IDFA and AAID, this is a simple UUID that can be utilized to improve user matching, especially for iOS and MacOS browsers, and is compatible with ITP (Intelligent Tracking Prevention).
 It’s lightweight and self contained.
 Adapters that support SharedId will be able to pick up the user ID and return it for additional server-side cross device tracking.

 There is no special registration or configuration for SharedID.
 Each publisher's privacy policy should take SharedID into account.
 Prebid recommends implementing a method where users can easily opt-out of targeted advertising.
 Please refer to the User Opt-Out section located at the bottom of this page.
 For more information check out Prebid's dedicated [identity page](/identity/sharedid.html)

 Add it to your Prebid.js package with: